Patio Design Ideas for 2023

 A lushly planted patio area with an arbor for shade.
 White candles and florals compliment the white fabric in the upholstery and throw pillows.

-Expand Your Living with a Backyard Patio
+Patio Design Ideas | Expand Your Living with a Backyard Patio

 A backyard patio can double your living space and provide a welcome warm-weather respite from our long Canadian winters.
 Make the most of your patio by approaching its design thoughtfully.